GaloisInc/msf-haskell/README.md

 code to avoid certain errors.
 For instance, there is compile-time support to detect if the developer attempted to launch an exploit against a host that they meant to only port scan.
-The included whitepaper covers the capabilities of these safety features in more detail.
+The included [whitepaper](whitepaper/main.pdf) covers the capabilities of these safety features in more detail.

-With permission, we plan to release this package to the open source community, on the open Internet, and to present the included whitepaper (or work derived from the whitepaper) in public forums.
+This binding was compatible with the MSF API as of early 2013, but has not been tested on more recent releases.

 # Contact
-Isaac Potoczny-Jones <ijones@galois.com>
+* Isaac Potoczny-Jones <ijones@galois.com> [@SyntaxPolice](https://twitter.com/syntaxpolice)
+* Trevor Elliott <trevor@galois.com>

 # Directory Contents